Providing your client with a guaranteed regular income for the rest of their life.

 - Are resident in the UK or Northern Ireland (excluding the Channel Islands and the Isle of Man) or existing Scottish Widows pension customers.

-- Want the option to provide an income for a dependant after their death.
+- Want the option to provide an income for a dependant after their death by purchasing a joint life annuity or a guaranteed period.

 Income from an annuity will be treated as earned income and will be taxable.